YashwanthReddy27/Traffic-Violation-Detection/README.md

 Sample images from Google have been added in the Images directory on which I compiled the inference

 # 4. Easy OCR
-The Initial OCR implementation was done just to test on number plates to see if it detects well or not
+The Initial OCR implementation was done to test on number plates to see if it detects well or not
 ```python
 import torch
 import pandas as pd